k61n/openhkl/doc/sphinx/workflow.rst

    adjacent background region ("background end").
 Set these to the same value to remove only overlapping intensity regions.

+Rejection reason
+   Remove all peaks other than those which the selected rejection reason.

 Sparse dataset
    Remove peaks from data sets which contain too few peaks.